anHALytics/anHALytics-documentation/Install-backend.md

 For instance, the process can be configured on a cron table.

+#### Harvest a list of specific HAL documents

+For harvesting a list of HAL documents based on their HAL ID, use the  following command:

+    > java -Xmx2048m -jar target/anhalytics-harvest-<current version>.one-jar.jar -exe harvestHalList -list list.txt

+where the file ```list.txt``` is a file with one HAL ID per line.

 #### Grobid processing

 Once the document are downloaded, the TEI needs to be extracted.
 You can run the process with